Matings of cubic polynomials with a fixed critical point. Part II: $\alpha$-symmetry of limbs: Preliminaries

 \begin{defn} Let $F \colon \Sigma \to \Sigma$ and $\widehat{F} \colon \widehat{\Sigma} \to \widehat{\Sigma}$ be Thurston maps.
 An \emph{equivalence} is given by a pair of orientation-preserving homeomorphisms $(\Phi,\Psi)$ from $\Sigma$ to $\widehat{\Sigma}$ such that \begin{itemize} \item{$\Phi |_{P_{F}} = \Psi |_{P_{F}}$} \item{The following diagram commutes: } \item{$\Phi$ and $\Psi$ are isotopic via a family of homeomorphisms $t \mapsto \Phi_{t}$ which is constant on $P_F$.} \end{itemize} \end{defn}

-If there exists an equivalence as above, we say that $F$ and $\widehat{F}$ are equivalent.
+If there exists an equivalence as above, we say that $F$ and $\widehat{F}$ are \emph{equivalent}.
 Note that in particular, a postcritically finite rational map $R \colon \CC \to \CC$ on the Riemann sphere is a Thurston map.
 Hence it is natural to ask when a general Thurston map is equivalent to a rational map.
+In particular, since the formal mating of two postcritically finite polynomials is itself a Thurston map, we can ask if a given formal mating is equivalent to a rational map.
+This requires the notion of a \emph{Thurston obstruction}, which we define below.